*Discount automatically applied in cart with qualifying items.

-Early detection changed the course of the disease—and may have saved the patient’s life
+Early detection changed the course of the disease and may have saved the patient's life.

-Megan* looked like any other healthy 15-year-old girl.
 Her skin bore a slightly yellow cast, but that could have been an effect of her dyed-green hair.
 She’d also been experiencing some fatigue lately, but what teenager doesn’t?

 Still, she’d been complaining of blurry vision.
 So with the new school year starting in just a few days, her mother booked an eye exam at the America’s Best Contacts & Eyeglasses store in Hermitage, Tenn. (a suburb of Nashville).
 She probably just needed glasses, the mother assumed.